line

 "These shall go away into everlasting punishment".

-However, the true rendering is:
+However, the true rendering should be:

 "These shall go away into age-long pruning".